hrjheng/Analysis-JpsiGamma/Miscellaneous/SidebandFit-Study/README.md

 During the approval meeting, a study was suggested, to compare the shapes between the background-only fit and background-plus-signal fit in the full mass range.
 This study is valid given that the **background-plus-signal fit in the full mass range** is actually not too much different from **background-only components in sideband regions + signal component in signal region**, where the signal component takes care of the region, say, &plusmn;2&sigma;<sub>eff</sub> of the signal distribution (that is, the range containing ~95% of signal events).

-2 Sets of studies are performed, one where the signal normalization is fixed to the 1&times; expected yield (top figure), while the other one (bottom figure) the signal normalization is allowed floating.
+2 Sets of studies are performed, one where the signal normalization is fixed to the 1&times; expected yield (left), while the other one (right) the signal normalization is allowed floating.
 (Here the results from H&rarr;J/&psi; &gamma; channel are shown.)

 <img src="Fig/FixSignal/BkgSigFit_HJpsiG_Inclusive_Bernstein2.png" alt="drawing" width="398" height="286"/><img src="Fig/NotFixSignal/BkgSigFit_HJpsiG_Inclusive_Bernstein2.png" alt="drawing" width="398" height="286"/>